scuzzydude/asimov/asimov.md

 Vanity is timeless as well.
 I am sure we all know of people who like to name things after themselves, sometimes when they didn't have anything to do with creating it in the first place, sometimes when the creations weren't even that fabulous to begin with.
 I am talking to you, Mister Toyota Center, we all know that is the house *The Dream* built.

-# Circulation

-Enough with the high mindedness and theory.
-Let us consider how **scoot** and **asimov** will be circulated.

-## Staked

-"Doctor Frankenstein, you've created a monster."

-"My bad.
-Stick a stake through its heart."

-"I think that's for vampires."

-"Crap, what do we do?
-Sorry dude, first monster."

-"Well, there's a bunch of stakes laying around, we might as well give it a try."

-### Reserve Stake

-The purpose of the reserve stake is to provide a backing reserve in fiat and cryptocurrencies[^2] for **asimov** as a currency.
-The stake should not be touched, and conditions where the stake would be used or burned should be outlined in amendments to the foundational charter.
-There should be a long probationary period, and if **The Foundation** does NOT meet certain goals, the reserve stake should be returned.

-By staking the **asimov** early, we establish real world value for asimov issued for seeding and development.
-Development of this system will require time, work, and sacrifice from a large number of people who believe in the idealism behind it.
-There should be a large stake behind them.

-1% of total **asimov** will be issued for staking.

-#### Private staking **period**

-The private staking period begins now and lasts until the stake reaches a threshold of \$100 million in USD equivalents.
-At that point the **distribution value** will be calculated.
-The average daily value of the stake currency in USD will be used between the time the stake is received until mint day.
-There will be a multiplier for each stake in the order it was received.[^3] Details of the private stake process are available here: <http://www.somethingfoundationrelated.org>

-Staking will occur before the protocol is active, so initial asimov will be allocated and the splits will be communicated to the **staker** before the public staking period.
-Private stakes will remain anonymous to the public unless the **staker** makes it public and authorizes The Foundation to confirm their stake publicly.

-The mint value of asimov will be established as the USD value of private state divided ½ of the total reserve stake (0.5% total asimov).

-#### Public staking period

-There will be a public staking period where the remaining 0.5% of asimov is sold in whole units at the **distribution value**.
-We want fair and geographically dispersed distribution, so asimov will only be sold in whole units and one at a time, one per individual.
-The Foundation shall determine a way to do this fairly, which will probably require some type of identification, perhaps this is opportunity for **pre-pledge registration**.

-The purpose of the public staking is to prevent any one person from the private stake exerting control over of asimov and the development of The Foundation.

 # The Foundation

 In Isaac Asimov's *Foundation* series, a scientist named Hari Seldon uses advanced mathematics to predict the future and foresees the collapse of the Galactic Empire.
 His calculation shows him the collapse will last 30,000 years.
-He convinces the emperor that if he forms a Foundation to create the *Encyclopedia Galactica*, a complete collection of all human knowledge, and protects by hiding it away on a planet in a remote part of the galaxy, the collapse will only last 1,000 years.[^4]
+He convinces the emperor that if he forms a Foundation to create the *Encyclopedia Galactica*, a complete collection of all human knowledge, and protects by hiding it away on a planet in a remote part of the galaxy, the collapse will only last 1,000 years.[^2]

 Basically, Asimov was prophesying a planet where they have Wikipedia, the Internet, Amazon Prime Music, Video and Kindle when he wrote his stories in the 1940s, disguised as wildly speculative fiction set thousands of years in the future.
 His genius turned dreams into reality -- the Internet just taking off at the end of his life.